 1:21:01 For the Toronto Raptors, what’s Kyle Lowry’s future, and how can they improve?
 For the Utah Jazz, can they take the next step?
 For the Washington Wizards, what’s Bradley Beal’s long-term future?

-Basketball, Business, Free Agency, NBA, Podcast, Featured, Top, Andre Drummond, Andre Iguodala, Andrew Wiggins, Anthony Davis, Anthony Edwards, Blake Griffin, Bradley Beal, Buddy Hield, Chris Paul, CJ McCollum, D'Angelo Russell, DeMar DeRozan, DeMarcus Cousins, Dennis Schroder, Derrick Rose, De’Aaron Fox, Evan Fournier, Giannis Antetokounmpo, Immanuel Quickley, Ja Morant, James Harden, Jason Williams, John Wall, Jrue Holiday, Kawhi Leonard, Kelly Oubre, Kemba Walker, Killian Hayes, Klay Thompson, Kristaps Porzingis, Kyle Lowry, LaMarcus Aldridge, LaMelo Ball, Lauri Markkanen, Lonzo Ball, Marvin Bagley III, Michael Porter Jr., Nikola Jokic, Paul George, Richaun Holmes, Ricky Rubio, Shaun Livingston, Spencer Dinwiddie, Tracy McGrady, Victor Oladipo, Atlanta Hawks, Boston Celtics, Brooklyn Nets, Charlotte Hornets, Chicago Bulls, Cleveland Cavaliers, Dallas Mavericks, Denver Nuggets, Detroit Pistons, Golden State Warriors, Houston Rockets, Indiana Pacers, Los Angeles Lakers, Memphis Grizzlies, Miami Heat, Milwaukee Bucks, Minnesota Timberwolves, New Orleans Pelicans, New York Knicks, Oklahoma City Thunder, Orlando Magic, Philadelphia 76ers, Phoenix Suns, Portland Trail Blazers, Sacramento Kings, San Antonio Spurs, Toronto Raptors, Utah Jazz, Washington Wizards
+Basketball, Business, Free Agency, NBA, Podcast, Top, Andre Drummond, Andre Iguodala, Andrew Wiggins, Anthony Davis, Anthony Edwards, Blake Griffin, Bradley Beal, Buddy Hield, Chris Paul, CJ McCollum, D'Angelo Russell, DeMar DeRozan, DeMarcus Cousins, Dennis Schroder, Derrick Rose, De’Aaron Fox, Evan Fournier, Giannis Antetokounmpo, Immanuel Quickley, Ja Morant, James Harden, Jason Williams, John Wall, Jrue Holiday, Kawhi Leonard, Kelly Oubre, Kemba Walker, Killian Hayes, Klay Thompson, Kristaps Porzingis, Kyle Lowry, LaMarcus Aldridge, LaMelo Ball, Lauri Markkanen, Lonzo Ball, Marvin Bagley III, Michael Porter Jr., Nikola Jokic, Paul George, Richaun Holmes, Ricky Rubio, Shaun Livingston, Spencer Dinwiddie, Tracy McGrady, Victor Oladipo, Atlanta Hawks, Boston Celtics, Brooklyn Nets, Charlotte Hornets, Chicago Bulls, Cleveland Cavaliers, Dallas Mavericks, Denver Nuggets, Detroit Pistons, Golden State Warriors, Houston Rockets, Indiana Pacers, Los Angeles Lakers, Memphis Grizzlies, Miami Heat, Milwaukee Bucks, Minnesota Timberwolves, New Orleans Pelicans, New York Knicks, Oklahoma City Thunder, Orlando Magic, Philadelphia 76ers, Phoenix Suns, Portland Trail Blazers, Sacramento Kings, San Antonio Spurs, Toronto Raptors, Utah Jazz, Washington Wizards